jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-40.md

 effect of the medicine had worn off.
 He said to his wife: 'You evil one!
 You want to cut off my hands and feet, do you?'
 So saying, he renounced home and followed his teacher.
 (All laugh.)

 "Many women make a show of grief.
 Knowing beforehand that they will have to weep, they first take off their nose-rings and other ornaments, put them securely in a box, and lock it.
 Then they fall on the ground and weep, O friends, what has befallen us?'"
-Narendra's scepticism

 NARENDRA: "How can I believe, without proof, that God incarnates Him self as a man?"

 GIRISH: "Faith alone is sufficient.
 What is the proof that these objects exist here?
 Faith alone is the proof."

 A DEVOTEE: "Have philosophers been able to prove that the external world exists outside us?
 But they say we have an irresistible belief in it."
 GIRISH (to Narendra): "You wouldn't believe, even if God appeared before you.
 God Himself might say that He was God born as a man, but perhaps you would say that He was a liar and a cheat."

 The conversation turned to the immortality of the gods.

 NARENDRA: "What is the proof of their immortality?"

 GIRISH: "You wouldn't believe it even if the gods appeared before you."

 NARENDRA: "That the immortals existed in the past requires proof."

 M whispered something to Paltu.

-850PALTU (smiling, to Narendra): "What need is there for the immortals to be without beginning?
+PALTU (smiling, to Narendra): "What need is there for the immortals to be without beginning?
 To be immortal one need only be without end."
 MASTER (smiling): "Narendra is the son of a lawyer, but Paltu of a deputy magistrate."
 (All laugh.)

 All kept silent awhile.

 JOGIN (smiling): "He: [meaning the Master] doesn't accept Narendra's words any more."
 MASTER (smiling); "One day I remarked that the chatak bird doesn't drink any water except that which falls from the sky.
 Narendra said, 'The chatak drinks ordinary water as well.'
 Then I said to the Divine Mother, 'Mother, then are my words untrue?'
 I was greatly worried about it.
 Another day, later on, Narendra was here.
 Several birds were flying about in the room.
 He exclaimed, 'There!
 There!'
 'What is there?'
 I asked.
+He said,

-He said, 'There is your chatak!'
+There is your chatak!'
 I found they were only bats.
 Since that day I don't accept what he says.
 (All laugh.)

-"At Jadu Mallick's garden house Narendra said to me, The forms of God that you see are the fiction of your mind.'
+At Jadu Mallick's garden house Narendra said to me, The forms of God that you see are the fiction of your mind.'
 I was amazed and said to him, 'But they speak too!
 'Narendra answered, 'Yes, one may think so.'
 I went to the temple and wept before the Mother.
 'O Mother,' I said, 'what is this?
 Then is this all false?
 How could Narendra say that?'
 Instantly I had a revelation.
 I saw Consciousness-Indivisible Consciousness-and a divine being formed of that Consciousness.
 The divine form said to me, 'If your words are untrue, how is that they tally with the facts?
 Thereupon I said to Narendra: 'You rogue!
 You created unbelief in my mind.
 Don't come here any more.'
 The discussion continued.
 Narendra was arguing.
 He was then slightly Over twenty-two years of age.

 Narendra (to Girish, M., and others): "How am I to believe in the Words of scripture?
-The Mahanirvana Tantra says, in one place, that unless a man attains the Knowledge of Brahman he goes to hell; and the same book says, in another place, that there is no salvation without the worship of Parvathi, the Divine Mother.
+The Mahanirvana Tantra says, in one place, that unless a man attains the Knowledge of
+Brahman he goes to hell; and the same book says, in another place, that there is no salvation without the worship of Parvathi, the Divine Mother.
 Manu writes about himself in the Manusamhita; Moses describes his own death in Pentateuch.

 "The Samkhya philosophy says that God does not exit, because there is no proof of His existence.
 Again, the same philosophy says that one must accept the Vedas and that they are eternal.